ZuriPL/PyPass/README.md

 PyPass is a GUI password manager written in Python, using tkinter

+# About repo

+The master branch has all the newest code.
+If you want stable source code, you can find it under the Releases section.

+If you want to contribute:
+ - Don't clean up the code.
+Please.
+It's a waste of time
+ - I will be the most grateful for double-checking translations and adding new ones

 # Known Errors:

  - Deleting entries in different order than from last to first might cause errors (should be fixed by now)